ApostuIulian/JAVA-SQL-_Projects/README.md

 1)Project Description

-  This project represents a polynomial calculator with 6 mathematical operations:
+  This project implements a polynomial calculator with 6 mathematical operations:
 -addition
 -substraction
 -multiplication